 Statue of Liberty Squat

-A single-leg squat is a rear-foot-elevated split squat done on a high surface like a bench rather than a step.
-It’s a great exercise to stretch the hip flexors, but you can heighten the effect by extending the arm on the same side as the elevated leg, and by holding a weight.
-I call it the “statue of liberty” squat.
+A single-leg squat is a rear-foot-elevated split squat performed on a high surface like a bench rather than a step.
+It’s a great exercise for stretching the hip flexors, but you can enhance the effect by extending the arm on the same side as the elevated leg while holding a weight.
+I call this variation the “Statue of Liberty” squat.

-To really impose a stretch on the entire fascial line, place the top of the foot on the bench (where your shoelaces are) and extend the wrist back – a kettlebell works well for this.
-It may not correct years of sitting, but it sure won’t hurt.
-(Actually, it may hurt a bit!)
+To really stretch the entire fascial line, place the top of your foot on the bench (shoelaces down) and extend your wrist back—using a kettlebell works particularly well.
+It may not undo years of sitting, but it certainly won’t hurt.
+(Actually, it might hurt a bit!)

 follow